PrincetonZEROLab/Path-to-Zero/docs/src/instructions.md

 After resolving the Demand Shock and the effect of any Climate Disaster (should one occur) on the availability of each resource, the game will optimize operations of all resources to minimize the overall cost of meeting demand, including penalties for not serving demand or meeting the targeted clean energy share for the Stage.
 The results of this **optimal dispatch** simulation will then be used to calculate and report the Reliability and Clean Energy scores for the Stage.

-### Resolution Phase
+### 4. Resolution Phase
-During this phase, the game calculates the reduction in cost for each resource due to Experience Curves and determines whether Social Backlash is triggered for any resource.
+During this phase, the game calculates the reduction in cost for each resource due to **Experience Curves** and determines whether **Social Backlash** is triggered for any resource.

-**Experience Curves**: Building new resources will drive Experience Curves which reduce the cost of constructing the resource in subsequent stages by approximately 5% per Build token spent, but the exact pace is uncertain and resolved during this phase.
-Note: reduced cost of construction is expressed as an increase in GW of new capacity constructed per Build token.
-Expending

-**Social Backlash**: Expending Build tokens to construct new resources also risks triggering Social Backlash.
-If Social Backlash is triggered for a new resource at the end of Stage 1 or Stage 2, then no Build tokens can be expended to construct more of that new resource in the next Stage.
-Existing capacity for that resource will still be available in the next Stage.
-The precise risk of Social Backlash is uncertain and resolved during this stage.
-Each resource type has a different relative risk: Low, Medium or High.

 After calculating the effect of Experience Curves or Social Backlash, the game board is updated and the next Stage commences.